rackerlabs/rackspace-how-to/content/cloud-servers/install-and-configure-phpmyadmin.md

 ### Check if a web engine and php are installed

+Before you can configure phpMyAdmin, you must first ensure that a web engine and php are installed.
 Use the commands in the following sections to determine whether a web engine and php are installed.
 If you do have a web engine and php installed, the output is similar to the examples shown.